 You Might Also Like: Meet The Man With The Very Unusual Skill Of Opening A Beer Bottle With His Buttocks

-Kayans live in northern Thailand in villages that are open to visitors.
-Women in the region put on these insane brass neck coils from their childhood starting from age four or five, replacing it by a longer one and adding more turns.
+Kayans’ live in northern Thailand in villages that are open to visitors.
+Women in the region put on these insane brass neck coils from their childhood starting from age four or five, replacing it with a longer one and adding more turns.
 They don’t get to remove their rings even while sleeping.
 These rings are creating the illusion of longer necks and women wearing these coils are known as “giraffe women” to tourists.
 There are many stories surrounding the neck rings including one about a legend who says these rings protect women from a tiger’s attack, the one that suggests the neck rings protected women against becoming slaves by making them less attractive to other tribes, one that said that the coils give the women resemblance to a dragon, which is an important figure in Kayan folklore and also one that says it’s only another beauty tradition.
 But in all, women with long necks seem to be more attractive in the region than ones without neck rings.
 However, many of the women decline wearing or practicing this tradition today.

 Lotus Feet – China

 Here is another extreme body modification practiced in the world.
-In imperial China, people did this painful beauty procedure involving a girl’s feet being bound tightly with cotton strips, wrapping them when they hit five-year old.
+In imperial China, people did this painful beauty procedure involving a girl’s feet being bound tightly with cotton strips, wrapping them when they hit five-year-old.
 The wrappings were made as tightly as possible so as not to allow the feet grow.
 After the entire process, the feet are not able to get their regular shape making it easier to spot women with lotus feet by the manner of their walk.
 Girls with lotus feet were regarded as more sexually pleasing than girls without and they had more chances of having a prestigious marriage.
 This crazy fashion trend was finally banned in 1912.

 Scarification – Ethiopia’s Karo Tribe

 Most people around the globe often times use their bodies to express their cultural identity, status or connection to gods, but scarification process is terribly long, painful and seems somewhat extreme.
 This process consists of cutting the skin with a sharp instrument, (usually some sort of knife or cut glass) in such a way, to control the shape of the scar in order to create certain patterns.The process is believed to be a form of art, like body decoration.
 Keep in mind that more and more designs or scars could be added throughout the year.
 Scarification involves opening of the flesh, application of powerful plant juices and dark pigments onto the wound, such as ground charcoal or, sometimes even, gunpowder.
 So when the scar heals, it is raised and dark which is called keloids.
 Normally, Karo women among other reasons scar their chests to look more beautiful, and it’s a part of the ancient ritual.
-In fact women confess they do it basically to attract men.
+In fact, women confess they do it basically to attract men.